-The problem with having your home wired in either star or daisy chain is that is causes a bridge tap on your service.
+The problem with having your home wired in either a star or daisy chain is that it causes a bridge tap on your service.
 For NBN FTTC FTTN FTTB this will drop out your NBN service.

 What is a bridge Tap?

-A bridge tap is when you signal coming in from the street will bounce around from the NBN connection device then through your other cabling then bounce back to your connection device again.
-This will confuse your NBN connection device and it will think there are more than one signal coming in from the DPU (Distribution Point Unit) and it will dropout.
+A bridge tap is when your signal coming in from the street will bounce around from the NBN connection device then through your other cabling then bounce back to your connection device again.
+This will confuse your NBN connection device and it will think there is more than one signal coming in from the DPU (Distribution Point Unit) and it will drop out.

 How To Fix This?

-By having a single straight line from the NBN network lead-in cable to your socket will also boost your speed by up to 50% if you had a star connection or daisy chain wiring.
-This way your signal will be direct to the connection device and they will stop your NBN dropping out.
+Having a single straight line from the NBN network lead-in cable to your socket will also boost your speed by up to 50% if you have a star connection or daisy chain wiring.
+This way your signal will be directed to the connection device and they will stop your NBN from dropping out.